Deyan9469/Markovski-task/README.md

 The server navigation is `http://localhost:3000/users`.
 You can do every CRUD operation.

 # Functionality of server
-The server that I'm using is from, this site [json-server](https://www.npmjs.com/package/json-server) , and helper site ([https://www.npmjs.com/package/json-server](https://moduscreate.com/blog/how-to-mock-data-in-angular-applications/))
+The server that I'm using is from this site [json-server](https://www.npmjs.com/package/json-server) , and helper site ([https://www.npmjs.com/package/json-server](https://moduscreate.com/blog/how-to-mock-data-in-angular-applications/))